Come and Sing Workshop

 Christ Church, Chilwell, 6 College Road, Beeston, Nottingham, NG9 4AS.

-The Sinfonia Chorale will be performing in concert some of the works which were studied during the workshop on Saturday 14th March 2020 in St Barnabas Cathedral, Nottingham NG1 5AE.
+The Sinfonia Chorale performed in concert some of the works which were studied during the workshop on Saturday 14th March 2020 in St Barnabas Cathedral, Nottingham NG1 5AE.

 Comments from the 2020 Come & Sing workshop: